AC2002FR/AC2002FR/README.md

 ## 👋 Hello, I'm André, Cybersecurity Student

 I am currently in my third year of a Bachelor's in Cybersecurity,  and next year I'll be doing a Master's degree.
-I regularly utilize a variety of tools and techniques that are essential in the field of cybersecurity.

 Regarding the explanation of your username AC2002FR:
   - AC : These are my initials (quite original, I know 😅).